MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-desktopappinstaller.md

 <!-- Description-Source-ADMX -->
 This policy controls the auto update interval for package-based sources.

-If you disable or do not configure this setting, the default interval or the value specified in settings will be used by the Windows Package Manager.
+If you disable or do not configure this setting, the default interval or the value specified in settings will be used by the [Windows Package Manager](/windows/package-manager/).

-If you enable this setting, the number of minutes specified will be used by the Windows Package Manager.
+If you enable this setting, the number of minutes specified will be used by the [Windows Package Manager](/windows/package-manager/).
 <!-- SourceAutoUpdateInterval-Description-End -->

 <!-- SourceAutoUpdateInterval-Editable-Begin -->
 <!-- Add any additional information about this policy here.
 Anything outside this section will get overwritten. -->
+The default source for Windows Package Manager is configured such that an index of the packages is cached on the local machine.
+The index is downloaded when a user invokes a command, and the interval has passed (the index is not updated in the background).
+This setting has no impact on REST-based sources.
 <!-- SourceAutoUpdateInterval-Editable-End -->

 <!-- SourceAutoUpdateInterval-DFProperties-Begin -->